 It’s a big step toward streamlining a process that has, until this point, prevented many guests from using their phone as a digital room key.
 But, Wallet only solves one segment of the end-to-end operation required to get a guest checked in and room access issued.
 The bigger issue is connecting identity with access, which requires many more steps beyond issuing a key.How Apple’s Newest Features Will Affect Hotel Check-in

-Pairing an identity with access is the core issue of key issue.
-If I had a crystal ball to read, I might see a future where your ID in Wallet is the only confirmation needed to add a key directly in Wallet, no apps.
-It would be nice if things turned out that way over time.
-Perhaps that is one of Apple’s goals for releasing home-hotel-office keys and ID at the same time.
+Pairing an identity with access is the core difficulty dealing with digital key issue, sharing keys on different devices is a particularly thorny problem.
+If I had a crystal ball to read, I might see a future where your ID in Wallet is the only confirmation necessary to add a key directly in Wallet with an email link, no apps.
+It would be nice if things evolved that way over time.
+Perhaps that is one of Apple’s long term goals for releasing home-hotel-office keys and ID in the same iOS 15 product cycle.

 Wallet expansion and housekeeping

 The last improvement is that iOS 15 Wallet now holds up to 16 cards.
 The previous official limit was 12 cards (8 cards for pre-A11 iPhone), though Apple hasn’t mentioned the new limit in any support pages.
 If you have trouble adding more than 12, remove one taking the total down to 11 cards, then add more cards up to the new limit.
 The limit is defined as cards that use the secure element for transactions: payment cards, transit cards, keys, and ID.
 Passes don’t count and used passes are automatically cleared and stored in the new archived passes category.
 One hopes Wallet will do similar housekeeping for expired hotel keys in a later iOS 15 update.